kinescope/ios-kinescope-player/README.md

 If you would like to contribute to the package (e.g. by improving the documentation, solving a bug or adding a cool new feature), please review our [contribution guide](CONTRIBUTING.md) first and send us your pull request.

+You PRs are always welcome.

 ## Tech documentation

-Generated tech documenation can be found in [this file](./TECHDOC.md).
+Generated tech documenation can be found in [this file](./TechDoc.md).

-You PRs are always welcome.

 ## How to reach us